VAX MACRO

 VAX MACRO is the computer assembly language implementing the VAX instruction set architecture for the OpenVMS operating system, originally released by Digital Equipment Corporation (DEC) in 1977.
+A significant amount of VMS is written in VAX MACRO.

 The syntax, directives, macro language, and lexical substitution operators of VAX MACRO formerly appeared in MACRO-11, the assembler for the PDP-11 series of computers.
 The MACRO-32 assembler supported the VAX processors developed and manufactured by DEC.
 It ran under the VMS operating system and produced object files suitable for the VMS linker.
 The MACRO-32 assembler and linker were bundled with the operating system.